Yahyakiani/Css_Notes/Psychology/Theories.md

   - **Vygotsky argues that cognitive development** occurs as a consequence of social interactions in which children work with others to jointly solve problems.
 Through such interactions, children’s cognitive skills increase, and they gain the ability to function intellectually on their own.
-More specifi cally, he suggests that children’s cognitive abilities increase when they encounter information that falls within their zone of proximal development.
+More specifically, he suggests that children’s cognitive abilities increase when they encounter information that falls within their zone of proximal development.
 The zone of proximal development (ZPD) is the level at which a child can almost, but not fully, comprehend or perform a task on